 On April 15, 1817, the New York State legislature voted to build the Erie and Champlain canals.
 Dignitaries turned the first shovel of soil in Rome on July 4, marking the start of Erie Canal construction.
 Eight years later, the canal opened from Albany to Buffalo.
-The rest, as they say, is history.
+Its impact was immediate, profound and lasting.

 Construction of the Erie Canal began in Rome in 1817.
 Workers started first on the easiest, most level sections.
 In subsequent years, they tackled major engineering challenges at Cohoes, Little Falls, Rochester, and Lockport, where construction needed to overcome the most difficult elevation changes.
 Sections of the canal opened as they were completed, until the entire canal from Buffalo to Albany opened in 1825.